 The idea that the rainy season is not a good time to travel probably stems from the trophy hunting business where hunting operations are generally stopped at the onset of the rains due to it been a time when many of the species give birth.

+Although the weather cannot be predicted with exactitude there is a general trend when it comes to the rainy seasons of the various safari travel destinations in Africa.
 East Africa - due to the location of many of east Africa's top safari destinations - saddling the equator - there are two rainy seasons.
 The long rains are from March through to early May and the short rains fall around November.
 This affects Kenya, Uganda and the northern parks of Tanzania.

 The southern reserves of Tanzania such as Selous and Ruaha are generally caught between Southern African and East African climates.
 Here the rainy season stretches from November through to May with a short dry spell in January and February.

-Southern Africa: Heading further south the destinations have one rainy season stretching from November through to March - with extension in some years during October and April.
+Heading further south the destinations have one rainy season stretching from November through to March - with extension in some years during October and April.
 In Zambia, Botswana, and Zimbabwe October is the hottest month and is generally referred to as Suicide Month in some quarters.

 Cape Town and environs is the exception to the hot-season rains ideal.
 The rainy season here is during the winter months from April through to September.

 The answer to this is a very definite yes.
-There may well be some areas that close during the rainy season due to inaccessibility but for the most you can safari throughout the year.
+There may well be some areas that close during the rainy season due to inaccessibility but for the most, you can safari throughout the year.
 Aside from the previous explanation regarding the South African safari season many of the leading destinations remain open year round - and provide a great safari experience.